 An attorney can be a powerful ally when you need to file a lemon law claim against an automobile manufacturer for relief, but many consumers fail to take heed in the frantic rush to rid themselves of their newly discovered lemon.

-At The Law Office of Darin Siefkes, PLLC, our Texas Lemon Law attorneys have handled hundreds upon hundreds of claims all across the State of Texas.
+At The Law Office of Darin Siefkes, PLLC, our Texas Lemon Law attorney have handled hundreds upon hundreds of claims all across the State of Texas.
 Our intimate knowledge of the Texas Lemon Law, as well as other laws like the Texas Deceptive Trade Practices Act (DTPA) and Magnuson-Moss Warranty Act, help us determine whether or not you have cause to file a claim so you don’t act prematurely and compromise your right to potential relief.
 In this brief article, we will detail three reasons why you should hire an attorney before you file a lemon law claim in Texas.

 1. Avoid Common Misconceptions About the Texas Lemon Law